dockur/windows/readme.md

   If you receive an error from `kvm-ok` indicating that KVM acceleration can't be used, check the virtualization settings in the BIOS.

-* ### How do I increase the amount of CPU or RAM?
+* ### How do I change the amount of CPU or RAM?

-  By default, 2 CPU cores and 4 GB of RAM are allocated to the container, as those are the minimum requirements of Windows 11.
+  By default, the container will be allowed to use a maximum of 2 CPU cores and 4 GB of RAM.

-  If there arises a need to increase this, add the following environment variables:
+  If you want to adjust this, you can specify the desired amount using the following environment variables:

   ```yaml
   environment: